encode/httpx/docs/advanced.md

 # Instantiate a client that makes ASGI requests with a client IP of "1.2.3.4",
 # on port 123.
 dispatch = httpx.dispatch.ASGIDispatch(app=app, client=("1.2.3.4", 123))
-async with httpx.Client(dispatch=dispatch) as client:
+async with httpx.AsyncClient(dispatch=dispatch) as client:
     ...
 ```